influxdata/influxdb/README.md

 The second step should build the server and run the tests.

-Note: if you're on Mac OS Maverick, you might want to try to install go using `brew install go --devel`
+Note: if you're on Mac OS Mavericks, you might want to try to install go using `brew install go --devel`

 ### Linux